mit-plv/fiat-crypto/expansion.md

 **freeze** (field element canonicalization) the way Mike Hamburg does it -- it may or may not be better than our current one, but it very well might be less code+proof.

-**striping** for poly1305 -- evaluating a polynomial by splitting it into, for example, 4 polynomials such that coefficient i is in polynomial i mod 4 and evaluating the 4 polynomials in parallel, then combining results.

-**saturated-limb** arithmetic synthesis -- we currently have some support for synthesizing "multi-word" fixed-size integers using saturated techniques, but such code is separate from our main BaseSystem, is not as complete, and has had synthesis performance issues.
-We should investigate whether the saturated-limb and unsaturated-limb synthesis systems can be unified (e g try to define add-get-carry in terms of integer addition and the NewBaseSystem split operation).
-If not, improve the multi-word code so that it can synthesize arithmetic modulo p256 and order of curve25519 using existing Montgomery and Barrett reduction formulas respectively.

 **refined Montgomery multiplication** for p256 and maybe RSA.
 Model after the work of Shay Gueron and Vlad Krasnov -- the code is in OpenSSL ("rsaz" and